 Students are encouraged to read aloud an original poem or a favorite poem and film the poetry reading to submit to MY HERO through the Create Program.

-Celebrate and Learn about Poets with Hero Essays, Artwork and Audio
+Celebrate and Learn about Poets with Hero Essays, Artwork, Short Films and Audio

 Langston Hughes was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.